The Friendly Painter and My Introduction to Racism in America

 America has been grappling with the issue of race and color since before the original thirteen states decided to band together to create the country known as the United States.
 Anti-miscegenation laws were enacted and put in the statutes of Virginia and Maryland in 1691 and 1692, respectively.
 Even by the mid-twentieth century, similar laws were in the books of not only states in the American South but in most Western and Plains states as well.
 But there was never a federal anti-miscegenation law.
 Several state Supreme Courts had struck down such laws before the US Supreme Court declared them unconstitutional in its seminal 1967 decision.

 Separate from the issue of inter-racial marriage, however, the United States also grappled with race in its immigration laws.
 The country’s attitude to immigrants has vacillated over the years between wide-open acceptance and harsh restrictions.
 Arguably, the first race-based restriction was the Chinese Exclusion Law enacted in 1882.
 The restriction was expanded to include Japanese immigrants in 1917, and further codified through numerical limits and a nationality-based quota system enacted between 1921 and 1929.
-Immigration from Asian and other non-European countries was virtually shut down by the 1929 law through the enactment of a quote system that sharply limited entry from the Eastern Hemisphere.
+Immigration from Asian and other non-European countries was virtually shut down by the 1929 law through the enactment of a quota system that sharply limited entry from the Eastern Hemisphere.
 This ensured that the United States remained primarily a country of European origin.
 But a radical change came with the passage of the Immigration and Nationality Act of 1965, which did away with the national origins quota system in favor of numerical ceilings established for each Hemisphere as well as every country therein.
 This statute has effected a demographic transformation of the country that is beginning to be reflected in its political order.

 I am not entirely sure, but I think I have seen an impact of this change in various forms I am asked to fill out, which ask (generally optional) questions about my race.
 When I was new to this country, the forms typically asked me to choose from among Caucasian, Mongoloid and Negro or Colored.
 This used to put me in a quandary.
 I knew of the three broad racial classifications in India, and I was taught that I belonged to the Caucasoid race.
 But in America, looking at my fellow students and the majority of people around me, it felt awkward to claim membership of the same racial group.
 I would reluctantly tick off the Caucasian box, realizing that, after all, I was even further away from the other two classifications.